boardfish/special-project-tech-task/README.md

 but it's applicable just about anywhere else, both inside and outside the field of computer science.
-It's a **version control** tool - you can keep track of different versions of your code, whether they're full releases or just a one-line fix.
-This *can* be used to establish which changes were made in each update of a piece of software, but at any level, every **commit** you make in `git` tells a story - decisions that were made, ways in which things were implemented, and even some mishaps.
+It's a **version control** tool - you can keep track of different versions of your code, whether they're full releases or just a one-line fix. `git` has a variety of benefits, such as:

+- pinpointing where something broke in your code
+- enabling collaboration with others, using branches
+- allowing you to more easily back up your code and work offline

+Whatever your use for it, every **commit** you make in `git` tells a story - decisions that were made, ways in which things were implemented, and even some mishaps.

+## How to use `git`

+### Committing

 **Commits** are the string that ties `git` together.
 They're **snapshots** of the code at some point in time, with a message attached to detail what changed.

-## Why do folks use `git`?

-### Keeping track of the development process

-Instead of using comments to document changes and choices, sometimes they'll be documented in commit history.
-Let's have a look:
+Let's look at how to commit.

+When you edit a file normally, the process looks like this:

+1. Edit the file.
+2. Save the file.

+Git gives you a few more things you need to do afterwards:

+3. **Stage** your files.
+4. **Commit**.

+You might also then **push**.
+But what does all this mean?

+#### Staging files

+If you **stage** a file, you add the changes you've made to the file into the **staging area**.
+Changes in the staging area are marked as being **part of this commit**.

+Often you'll just want to stage everything you've changed, but sometimes you'll want to be more picky about it.
+So if you want to:

+- add everything, even files you haven't committed before, to the stage: `git add -A`
+- add only files you've changed to the stage: `git add -p`
+- add files to the stage: `git add <filename>`
+- remove files from the stage (without changing or deleting them): `git reset <filename>`

+Then, all that's left to do is to `git commit` and supply a descriptive message about the changes you've just made, such as "Write section about staging files".
+And after that, it's time to `git push` your code over to whichever server you're keeping it on and synchronise your changes.

+Let's have a look at how commits show up in `git log`:

 ```
 commit c6813f8f4805d752b7480c585c3cda669b576365